 Here at the Zoo, we pride ourselves in providing a safe haven for many endangered species.
 In celebration of Endangered Species Day (May 20), we’re giving you a closer look at some of the threatened animals that call the Zoo home and the work that we’re doing to help their counterparts in their natural range.

 Native to Kenya, this species of antelope is critically endangered due to habitat loss and poaching.
 In late 2020, we welcomed our first-ever Eastern bongos to the Zoo: now-6-year-old male Sebastian and now-4-year-old female Clover.
 This pair was matched by the Association of Zoos and Aquariums’ Species Survival Plan (SSP).
 SSPs manage the populations of animals within AZA-accredited zoos to ensure healthy, genetically diverse groups.
-Clover and Sebastian welcomed a bouncing baby bongo in October of 2021!
-Now named Ginger, the young bongo is a conservation success story.
-We hope to continue breeding this threatened species in order to boost their population.
+Clover and Sebastian welcomed a bouncing baby bongo in 2021 – and again in 2022!
+We hope to continue welcoming calves in order to boost their population.

 The United States’ most endangered bird lives at the Zoo in a behind-the-scenes habitat.
 The Florida grasshopper sparrow first arrived at the Zoo in September 2019 after we recognized the need to keep these uniquely Floridian birds in our state and join the breeding program for these sparrows.
 This species is only found in a few areas in Central and South Florida and has lost approximately 85% of its natural habitat to agriculture.
 As of 2021, just over 100 members of their species were detected in their natural range.
 Fortunately, your Zoo is breeding this endangered species.
 Several chicks have hatched already this year, all of which will be released into their natural range to boost the population of their species.